Dynamic laser ablation loading of a linear Paul trap: Results and discussion

-When the pulse energy of the ablation laser is over 130 $\upmu$J, ions loading and accumulation are more efficient, however, the number of trapped ions is saturated as shown in Fig. 4(a).
-A typical final CC containing $4.68(13) \times 10^{4}$ Ca$^{+}$ ions is formed as shown in Fig. 4(e).
+When the pulse energy of the ablation laser is over 130 $\upmu$J, ion loading and accumulation are more efficient, however, the number of trapped ions is saturated as shown in Fig. 3(a).
+A typical final ICC containing $4.68(13) \times 10^{4}$ Ca$^{+}$ ions is formed as shown in Fig. 3(e).
 One can improve the accuracy of the loaded-ion numbers with an even lower-energy ablation laser and more ablation pulses.
-In contrast, the efficiency of ions loading can be increased by a high-energy ablation laser and fewer pulses while sacrificing the accuracy.
+In contrast, the efficiency of ion loading can be increased by a high-energy ablation laser and fewer pulses while sacrificing the accuracy.

 Apart from dynamic multiple-pulse laser ablation loading, the ions can also be accumulated in the ion trap via direct multiple-pulse laser ablation loading without switching the trapping potential.
-20 ions were accumulated in the ion trap via direct 120-pulse laser ablation with peak fluence of 1.4 J/cm$^{-2}$ \cite{24}.
+20 ions were accumulated in the ion trap via direct 120-pulse laser ablation with fluence of 1.4 J/cm$^{2}$ \cite{24}.
 While using dynamic multiple-pulse laser ablation loading, the number of loaded ions can range from several to tens of thousands within several pulses.
-The maximum number of loaded ions is three orders of magnitude greater than with direct loading because the peak fluence of the ablation laser can have a wider adjustable range.
+The maximum number of loaded ions is three orders of magnitude greater than with direct loading because the fluence of the ablation laser can have a wider adjustable range.
 In addition, the number of loaded ions is more controllable because more parameters (the rf voltage and end cap voltage of the ion trap, the partial pressure of He gas, the energy of ablation laser and the turn-on time of the entrance end cap) can be manipulated.